abitmore/raspibolt/index.md

 Your Bitcoin node will offer the following functionality:

-* Bitcoin: direct and trustless participation in the Bitcoin peer-to-peer network, full validation of blocks and transactions
+* **Bitcoin**: direct and trustless participation in the Bitcoin peer-to-peer network, full validation of blocks and transactions
-* Electrum server: connect your compatible wallets (including hardware wallets) to your own node
+* **Electrum server**: connect your compatible wallets (including hardware wallets) to your own node
-* Blockchain Explorer: web-based Explorer to privately look up transactions, blocks, and more
+* **Blockchain Explorer**: web-based Explorer to privately look up transactions, blocks, and more
-* Lightning: full client with stable long-term channels and a web-based management interface
+* **Lightning**: full client with stable long-term channels and a web-based management interface
-* Always on: services are constantly synced and available 24/7
+* **Always on**: services are constantly synced and available 24/7
-* Reachable from anywhere: connect to all your services through the Tor network
+* **Reachable from anywhere**: connect to all your services through the Tor network

 ### Target audience